rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

  * `docker` folder contains sample Dockerfiles for our jenkins-slave images that will be used by the builds.
  * `jenkins-s2i` contains the configuration and plugins we want to bring jenkins to life with
  * `params` houses the variables we will load the templates with
- * `templates` is a collection of OpenShift templates
+ * `templates` is a collection of OpenShift Container Platform templates
  * `inventory/host_vars/*.yml` is the collection of objects we want to insert into the cluster.
  * `requirements.yml` is a manifest which contains the ansible modules needed to run the playbook
  * `apply.yml` is a playbook that sets up some variables and runs the OpenShift Applier role.